 - Office: B459 Loeb Building

 Professor Taylor received his M.A. and Ph.D. in Geography from the University of Edinburgh and did postgraduate work at the University of London and Harvard University.
 Currently he is Distinguished Research Professor of Geography and Environmental Science, and in International Affairs.
 As well, he is a Fellow of the Royal Society of Canada and recently presented a Killam Lecture at McGill University.

 Professor Taylor’s main research interests are in the application of geospatial information management to the analysis of key socio-economic problems in a national and international context and the presentation of the results in innovative new cartographic forms.
 He introduced and continues to develop the new paradigm of cybercartography.
 His interests in cartography and international development issues are often inter-related.
 He has extensive field experience in developing nations, especially in Africa, which included a six year period as an education officer in rural Kenya where he completed his Ph.D. thesis on Rural Development in Murang’a District.
 His research interests in this area include: development studies with special reference to Africa, China and Latin America; regional and rural development theory and practice sustainable development an indigenous development strategies; technology transfer in the field of geomatics; Canada’s international policies in ODA; and technology transfer.
 Dr. Taylor led a major SSHRC Initiative on the New Economy project entitled “Cybercartography and the New Economy” which produced a Cybercartographic Atlas of Antarctica and a cybercartographic product on Canada’s Trade with the World.
 He was also a collaborator in an InterPARES 2 project which deals with the authentication and preservation of dynamic electronic records.
 Current research includes the use of Cybercartography to create a series of atlases with Inuit and other aboriginal peoples in Canada’s north and active participation in the new United Nations Initiative on Geospatial Information Management, the Open Geospatial Consortium, the Global Earth System of Systems, and the Arctic Geospatial Data Infrastructure.

-Taylor, D. R. F and Lauriault, T. P. (2013 forthcoming).
+Taylor, D. R. F, (ed.) and Lauriault, T. P. (associate ed.).
+(2014).
 Developments in the Theory and Practice of Cybercartography: Applications and Indigenous Mapping.
-Amsterdam: Elsevieer.
+Amsterdam: Elsevier.